Journey's End

 by A Powerful Drama By R C Sherriff

-Journey's End had 4 performances almost 17 years ago (between the 21st of November 2007 and the 24th of November 2007)
+Journey's End had 4 performances about 17 years ago (between the 21st of November 2007 and the 24th of November 2007)

 This is the most popular anti-war play to appear after World War I. It was first produced professionally by Maurice Browne and starred a young Lawrence Olivier as Captain Stanhope.
 It still works well as a stirring piece of theatre whenever it is revived by professional or amateur companies.
 The play enjoyed a recent popular revival, and subsequent tour, at the Comedy Theatre starring David Haig, Paul Bradley and Geoffrey Streatfield.